SaaSDossier

 What do “Documented” and “Question surfaced” mean?

 Those are the only two states.
 Documented means the field was found in the vendor's published sources, quoted and cited.
-Question surfaced means: “Not identified in the vendor-published sources reviewed.
+Question surfaced means: “Reviewed vendor-published sources did not establish the field for the evidence date.
 This does not establish absence of the control.”
 It is a prompt for your own follow-up, never a judgment.

 Does a dossier decide whether a vendor is good or bad?